Quviq/CIPs/CIP-plutus-modules/README.md

 implement recursion than the fixpoint combinators currently used in UPLC, and so will probably become the preferred way to implement recursion.

+#### Variation: Explicit lambdas

+This variation lifts some of the restrictions of the 'value scripts' approach, at the cost of running the CEK machine to evaluate each module, and taking care to compute and check costs correctly for the new CEK machine runs.
+This requires topological sorting of the scripts in a transaction before evaluation, to guarantee that we do not encounter a situation where script A depends on script B, but the budget for computing script B depends on the cost of script A--such a situation would lead to a blackhole error during script verification.

+Because script bodies may now be arbitrary terms, 'module-level recursion' is no longer essential--it is possible to use fixpoint combinators in script bodies as at present.
+It would still improve efficiency, of course.

+Note that if modules *do* meet the syntactic restrictions of 'value scripts', then this variation will be less efficient--perhaps considerably so.
+This is because even evaluating, say, a large tuple whose components are λ-expressions, leads the CEK machine to descend into, evaluate, and return out of, each component, thus performing several CEK transitions per element.
+The `cekValue` function must also visit each component, of course, but because this is done directly in Haskell then it will be considerably more efficient.

+This variation is compatible with the various tuple-based variations, but when the script body is constrained to return a tuple then this must be checked dynamically when CEK-evaluation is complete; the check cannot be built into deserialization any more because it is no longer syntactic.

 #### Variation: Tuples of modules